 Suitably sweetened and caffeinated, you can start to tackle the rest of the alley.
 This has long been the loveliest lane in Siem Reap, with its pretty shop fronts and pedestrian area.
 Here you’ll find one of town’s most sociable bars, Picasso, cleverly designed with a horseshoe-shaped bar so that even the most shrinking violet will soon find themselves immersed in conversations being held across it, often with the able assistance of the amiable bartenders.
 The Ten Bells a couple of doors down is a very cool spot with a clubby vibe, live cool music, and a great menu including oysters, Champagne and some knockout cocktails.

-The Purple Mangosteen is a boutique hotel with six stylish rooms, some elegant architectural characteristics, and a roof terrace affording exceptional views over the city centre.
+The Purple Mangosteen is a boutique hotel with six stylish rooms, some elegant archetectural characteristics, and a roof terrace affording exceptional views over the city centre.

-Bambou Indochine will make sure you’re best dressed for the occasion, with their range of light and breezy clothing, much of it made from bamboo cotton.
-Meanwhile, you can pick up some beautifully crafted homewares at Khmer Ceramics.
+Bambou Indochine, and their sister store Rêveries du Mékong down along The Passage, will make sure you’re best dressed for the occasion, with their range of light and breezy clothing, much of it made from bamboo cotton.
+Meanwhile, you can pick up some finely crafted homewares at Khmer Ceramics.

 Crossing over to the other side, The Lane is a lively little spot with a gentle mix of shops, bars and restaurants that are a world, a galaxy, away from Pub Street’s bawdy offerings.
 This is where you’ll find Il Forno.
 In a very sweet little space, they knock out the most delicious wood-fired pizzas, pastas (including homemade), and primi that you’ll find in Siem Reap.